mouseless/governance/work.md

 Each backlog is a prioritized list of work items to be done.

-In GitHub, a backlog is represented by a single markdown file under `01-todo` folder of the private `work` repository.
+In GitHub, a backlog is represented by a single markdown file in the private `work` repository.
+Backlogs appear under the `01-todo` folder per company.

 In Discord,

-- Backlogs are represented by categories.
-Categories should have a related emoji before the name
+- Backlogs are represented by categories after communication categories
-- Categories does not have custom permission to be able to move the channels from one category to another without a concern
+- Categories should not have custom permission to be able to move the channels from one category to another without a concern

 ## Repository / Text Channel